 David I. Armendariz, MA, Advisory Board Member

-Helping others improve quality of life is the reward and the motivation behind David’s 22 years of experience in the non-profit arena.
+Helping others improve quality of life is the reward and the motivation behind David’s decades of experience in the non-profit arena.
 David has worked in a variety of capacities including program development, communications, fundraising and volunteer management.
-Given his passion for sports and his experience of being an uncle to an autistic teenager, David is grateful to serve as the Regional Director for Special Olympics Orange County.
-David looks forward to collaborating with GAN to help families caring for a loved one with autism.
+Given his passion for sports and his experience of being an uncle to an autistic teenager, David is proudly served as Regional Director-Orange County for Special Olympics Southern California for 11 years and he now serves as the Chief Relationship Officer for the Boys and Girls Club of Laguna Beach.

 Louise Beckerman, Advisory Board Member